 5. Improve Brain Function

 Essential oils have also shown to improve learning, memory and ability to focus.
-Both stimulating and sedative essential oils can be useful, as oils like peppermint can improve sustained attention over a longer period of time, while oils like lavender can be useful for people going through tough exercises or situations.
-Furthermore, essential oils can be useful in relieving agitation in individuals with dementia.
+Both stimulating and sedative oils can be useful, as oils like peppermint can improve sustained attention over a longer period of time, while oils like lavender can be useful for people going through tough exercises or situations.
+Furthermore, they can be useful in relieving agitation in individuals with dementia.
 This is due to their calming and sedative effects.
 (10)

 6. Reduce Emotional Stress & Anxiety

 Perhaps one of the most well-known essential oils benefits is their ability to reduce stress and anxiety.
-Some essential oils have sedative properties and induce a calm, peaceful, uplifting and relaxed feeling.
+Some have sedative properties and induce a calm, peaceful, uplifting and relaxed feeling.
 The best essential oils for anxiety and stress include lavender, Roman chamomile, bergamot, ylang ylang, orange, rose, frankincense and vetiver.

 A 2016 randomized controlled clinical trial found that inhaling rose water for four weeks significantly decreased the state and traits of anxiety in patients undergoing hemodialysis treatment.
 (11)

 A pilot study published in Complementary Therapies in Clinical Practice found that the use of aromatherapy as a complementary therapy helped to reduce anxiety and depression scales in postpartum women.
-Women between zero and 18 months postpartum were divided into either a treatment group that inhaled a blend of rose and lavender essential oils or a control group that didn’t receive any type of aromatherapy.
+Women between zero and 18 months postpartum were divided into either a treatment group that inhaled a blend of rose and lavender oils or a control group that didn’t receive any type of aromatherapy.
 After four weeks, the women using aromatherapy had significant improvements in anxiety and depression symptoms compared to those in the control group.
 (12)